 - Dangerous Activities- It should be said that taking a service dog on a roller coaster that goes upside down is a no no. If the dog cannot perform it’s duties, it may be denied access to certain activities.

-- The Zoo: You may not be able to access all parts of the zoo because of the animals reactions.
+- Some Areas in the Zoo: You may not be able to access all parts of the zoo because of the animals reactions.
 You cannot take them into the petting zoo, you cannot go behind the scenes and be up close with the animals.
 Use your best judgement when using services like this.
 There are some amazing opportunities to get up close with animals you otherwise would never interact with. -I got the opportunity to volunteer to clean and arrange an exhibit for a Komodo dragon at the Henry Doorly Zoo in Omaha.
 If I had taken my service dog, I wouldn’t have be allowed to participate and wouldn’t have had the chance to touch and interact with this great exotic animal.

 The Service Dog is Not Under the Handler’s Control.